rianadon/peaMK/README.md

   - `peamk_wired_default.uf2` (COL2ROW) for flex PCBs and col2row handwiring
   - `peamk_wired_row2col.uf2` binary if you followed my pinout and handwired Plum Twists
 - Lemon Wireless
+  - For COL2ROW wiring (e.g. my and Skree's flex PCBs).
+    - `peamk_c2r_left-cosmos_lemon_wireless-zmk.uf2` for the left side of the keyboard, which must be connected through USB.
+    - `peamk_c2r_right-cosmos_lemon_wireless-zmk.uf2` for the right side of the keyboard, which is the bluetooth peripheral.
+  - For ROW2COL wiring (e.g. Plum Twists)
-  - `peamk_left-cosmos_lemon_wireless-zmk.uf2` for the left side of the keyboard, which must be connected through USB.
-COL2ROW only.
+    - `peamk_r2c_left-cosmos_lemon_wireless-zmk.uf2` for the left side of the keyboard, which must be connected through USB.
-  - `peamk_right-cosmos_lemon_wireless-zmk.uf2` for the right side of the keyboard, which is the bluetooth peripheral
+    - `peamk_r2c_right-cosmos_lemon_wireless-zmk.uf2` for the right side of the keyboard, which is the bluetooth peripheral.

 These print out the matrix position of each key when pressed.
 I also try and make sure the keyboard firmwares serve as examples of how to best configure these microcontrollers.